pocl/pocl/doc/sphinx/source/releasing.rst

   release an approved release candidate tar ball by just renaming the tar ball file name.
 * Update the new dynamic library version in the *master* branch.
-This can be done in configure.ac.
+This can be done in CMakeLists.txt.
   Search for "4:0:3" to see the place where it's set.
 It includes more info in comments.
 * Check that CHANGES has the most interesting updates done during the release cycle.
 Add missing notable changes from git log.
 * Disallow support for the unreleased LLVM version from the release branch because it will most likely stop working before the new LLVM is released because LLVM API lives.
-That is, modify configure.ac in the release branch to not allow the currently unreleased development version of LLVM.
+That is, modify cmake/LLVM.cmake in the release branch to not allow the currently unreleased development version of LLVM.
 * Update the release notes in *doc/notes-VERNUM.txt*.
-* Add a git tag for the release candidate: 'git tag 0.14-rc1'
-* Create and test the tar ball package with command along the lines of 'git archive --format=tar.gz --prefix=pocl-0.14/ 0.14-rc1 -o pocl-0.14-rc1.tar.gz'.
+* Create a new release on Github.
+Mark it as pre-release.
+This should create both a tarball and a git tag.
 * Upload the package to portablecl.org/downloads via SFTP or to the sourceforge file listing for the pocl project.
 * Request for testers in Twitter and/or mailing list.
 Point the testers to